-Revision Date of Reason(s) for Revision

-Number Revision

-0 9/16/15 Original Edition

-1 1/27/17 Amended Plan to combine DEK and JCW facilities as JCW boilers decommissioned in April 2016; however JCW landfill is the main active landfill for CCR.

-2 3/23/18 Amended requirement for rolled mesh screens during ash hauling in Section 2.2.1, consistent with LM113-5.

-3 5/29/18 Add reference to the new Lined Bottom Ash Impoundment.
-Revise Section 2.3, "Wet CCR - Bottom Ash Handling" to correspond with site operations.
+Revision Number Date of Revision Reason(s) for Revision 0 9/16/15 Original Edition 1 1/27/17 Amended Plan to combine DEK and JCW facilities as JCW boilers decommissioned in April 2016; however JCW landfill is the main active landfill for CCR.
+2 3/23/17 Amended requirement for rolled mesh screens during ash hauling in Section 2.2.1, consistent with LM113-5.
+3 5/29/18 Added reference to the new Lined Bottom Ash Impoundment.
+Revised Section 2.3 "Wet CCR - Bottom Ash Handling" to correspond with site operations.
+4 12/3/18 Revised language relating to the Weadock Landfill (Section 1.0) and its CCR storage (Section 2.2).
+Included the option of using chemical suppressants on roads (Section 2.4).
+Updated the lead role of the audit, FDCP changes, and the annual report to Environmental Services (Sections 5.0 and 6.0).
+Updated Certifying Professional Engineer (Section 7.0).
+A STATE OF THE STA e service the street and services AND AND S

-1968 (F. 0.543-556 C. Add.2019-0000

-.
-240